Cut-off phenomenon for the ax+b Markov chain over a finite field: Concluding remarks

 \subsection{Acknowledgements}

 It is a pleasure to thank Boris Bukh, Persi Diaconis, Jonathan Hermon and Ariel Rapaport for helpful conversations.
 The first named author is grateful to the Newton Institute in Cambridge for its hospitality while part of this work was conducted.
+We would also like to thank the referee for their very careful examination of our manuscript.